dolthub/docs/content/reference/performance/availability.md

 ## Failover

-If the primary database processing writes in a read replication setup fails, queries will either need to be routed to a standby server, or queue/fail until the primary restarts.
-We do not have a purpose-built solution or documentation specifically for failover recovery yet.
+If the primary database processing writes fails, queries will either need to be routed to a standby server, or queue/fail until the primary restarts.
+We do not have a purpose-built solution or documentation for failover recovery yet.

 In the meantime, it is possible to use push/pull replication to maintain a standby server.
-If the primary servre fails, the standby and proxy would need to walk through a series of steps to create a new primary:
+If the primary server fails, the standby and proxy would need to walk through a series of steps to create a new primary:

-- Standby server disables read-only mode if it was being used as a read replica previously.
+- Standby server disables read-only mode if it was used as a read replica previously.

 - Standby server recovers the most recent transactions, either from the